7 Kumon Alternatives in 2025

 Kumon alternative #3: Best Brains

-Kumon competitor Best Brains offers a range of different programs for your kids depending on their knowledge.
-It offers core programs in coding, math, English and abacus, plus additional programs covering topics like science labs, SAT prep and early learner programs.
+Another Kumon similar program, Best Brains, offers small group in-person tutoring and provides core programs in coding, math, English, and abacus, plus additional programs covering topics like science labs, SAT prep, homework, and early learner programs.

-Best Brains costs $149 per month for one subject per child.
-Two subjects are $249, three subjects are $379 and you’ll pay $479 for four subjects.
-This means Best Brains can quickly become costly.
+Best Brains varies by center, but the average cost is $149 per month for one subject per child.
+Two subjects are $249, three subjects are $379, and you’ll pay $479 for four subjects.
+This means Best Brains can quickly become costly compared to another alternative to Kumon Math.

 Pros and cons of Best Brains